 Cooper was traded to the Browns in March in a cap-clearing move.
 Dallas only got back a 5th-round pick and an earlier pick in the 6th round; the real impetus for the trade coming from the $16 million in cap space that dumping Amari’s contract created.

-Dallas used some of that money to re-sign but it's generally expected that CeeDee will now be the featured receiver.
-While Lamb's talent has never been questioned, Amari's slight jab at Kellen Moore reveals how he felt about his usage in Dallas' offense and concern for Lamb going forward.
+Dallas used some of that money to re-sign Michael Gallup but it’s generally expected that CeeDee will now be the featured receiver.
+While Lamb’s talent has never been questioned, Amari’s slight jab at Kellen Moore reveals how he felt about his usage in Dallas’ offense and concern for Lamb going forward.

 Last year Lamb was the most-targeted receiver in Dallas but was only 24th in the NFL overall.
 Moore’s offensive approach is to maintain balance, which was evident in Cooper and Schultz being tied with 104 targets each and not being far behind Lamb’s 120 targets for the year.